 • Indulge in moderate amounts of exercise at least 30 minutes for each day.
 It can be as simple as walking with a normal speed.

-https://diabetesdose.com/gestational-diabetes-causes-signs-symptoms-effects-prevention-treatment-home-remedies/feed/ 1
+https://diabetesdose.com/gestational-diabetes-mellitus/feed/ 1

 Type 2 Diabetes is the most common type of diabetes that affects people.
 Most likely, it occurs in mid aged adults and seldom happens in children.
 Unlike Type 1 Diabetes, the best part about Type 2 Diabetes is that the disease can be treated with the help of medical professionals.
 However, you must notice the Type 2 Diabetes early signs and symptoms so that you can begin with an effective treatment.
-It is better if you are aware about all the latest research that is happening regarding Type 2 Diabetes as well as all the latest news relating to the disease, it will help you in taking better care of your health.
-Let’s know more about Type 2 Diabetes which is so common these days.

-What happens in Type 2 Diabetes
+What happens in Type 2 Diabetes: Meaning & Definition

 Type 2 Diabetes is different from Type 1 in many ways and one of the major reasons is that in this case, even if the pancreas produces enough insulin, the body resists it.
 This is one of the most common causes of Diabetes.
-However, it can also happen if the pancreas doesn’t produce sufficient insulin which is common in all kinds of this sugar disease.
+However, it can also happen if the pancreas doesn’t produce sufficient insulin which is common in all kinds of this “Sugar Disease“.

-Causes of Type 2 Diabetes
+Major Causes of Type 2 Diabetes

 There are many causes for this type of Diabetes mellitus.
 Below are some of the major causes of Type 2 Diabetes which are very common in almost all those who suffer from it.